vird/public_documentation/docs/SDK/SDK API/Contract Management.md

 In TON, smart-contract life-cycle is implemented via messages sent to the node.
-All messages are serialized and deserialized (encoded/decoded) according to the ABI.
+All messages are serialized and deserialized (encoded/decoded using Base64) according to the ABI.
 For example, contract deployment is, actually, a complex message that involves several operations (message creation, signing, sending and processing).

 TON Labs SDK offers several methods for flexible message handling to build any architecture you need.
 In most cases you can do with the deploy and run functions, but if for some reason you need to separate message creation, message signing, deploy and run, use the atomic functions covered below.